You can find our full list of preferred and recommended caterers here.

 If your caterer has a catering endorsement, they are permitted to sell and serve beverage alcohol.
 The caterer must provide the venue with a copy of the catering endorsement 10 days prior to the event.
 In all cases, the permit must be posted at the event.

-Yes, but they must be SmartServe certified and are not allowed to drink alcohol during the event.
+Authorization to use your friends or volunteers to staff the bar is addressed on a case-by-case basis.
+Inquire with your venue contact.
+Please note that bartenders must be SmartServe certified and are not allowed to drink alcohol during the event.
 We will require a copy of their SmartServe certificate prior to the event.

 No. Artscape Wychwood Barns is located in a residential community and has artists and their families living on site; as such we adhere to a strict Good Neighbour Policy.
 Events may not run past 10:00 pm from Sunday–Wednesday and 11:00 pm from Thursday–Saturday.
 This policy is non-negotiable.